snollygolly/paw-wars/views/manual/places.md

 * Country: This is the country this place is in.
 * Continent: This is the continent this place is in.
 * Size: This is how many millions of people live in this metro area.
+* Lat/Long: This is the latitude and longitude for this specific airport.

 {{#each places}}